Two Solved Problems For Economic Equivalence.

 The video contains a Solved Problem For Economic Equivalence.
-Problem 1.3 for a company that is storing batteries and pays an amount of money for inventory carrying, For auditing purpose, there are several statements are given to discuss the principle of economic equivalence.
+Problem 1.3 For a company that is storing batteries and pays an amount of money for inventory carrying, For auditing purposes, there are several statements are given to discuss the principle of economic equivalence.

 It is required to check whether these five given statements are true or false. with the supporting calculations.
-The timing of the video is from 0..00 to 5.58.
+The timing of the video is from 0.00 to 5.58.
 This is a part of the video which has a subtitle and a closed caption in English.
-This is the video link.

 Solved problem For Economic Equivalence.

-The following solved problem For Economic Equivalence is a good example for Equivalence, for the different 5 statements need to be checked whether the right or wrong.
+The following solved problem For Economic Equivalence is a good example of Equivalence, for the different 5 statements need to be checked whether the right or wrong.

-Problem 1.3- AC-Delco makes auto batteries available to General Motors dealers through privately owned distributorship.
+Problem 1.3- AC-Delco makes auto batteries available to General Motors dealers through a privately owned distributorship.

 In general, batteries are stored throughout the year